 The fruits are a highly nutritious native food source and are rich in antioxidants, flavonoids, and polyphenols putting them in the same category as other medicinal-edible berries like Blueberry, Aronia, and Seaberry.

-***NOTE: When planted in areas with the native tree Incense Cedar, Serviceberries can develop a rust that can significantly reduce fruit viability.
-Organic fungal sprays, applied annually, can reduce the problem on treated trees.
+***NOTE: When planted in areas with the native tree Incense Cedar (Calocedrus decurrens), Serviceberries can develop a rust that can significantly reduce fruit viability.
+Organic fungal sprays, applied early and annually, can reduce the problem on treated trees.

 Serviceberry is desirable for its superior foliage, flower, and fruit.
 In fall the leaves turn crimson and yellow creating bright splashes of color in an evergreen landscape.
 Their exquisite flowers are the purest of white and clusters of the dark fruits nestle in the colorful foliage by late summer.

 The Northline cultivar is usually a medium sized shrub between 5-7 feet in height.
 If your garden is limited by cold weather, this is the plant for you!
 They are hardy down to zone 2

 Environment and Culture

 The Serviceberry is native across a wide swath of northwestern America and Canada and extend their range all the way up to Alaska.
 They will provide value in your landscape grown on their own in full sun or as un understory shrub below species like Oregon White Oak, California Foothill Pine, and/or Pacific Crab Apple.
 It can also be paired well with smaller fruiting shrubs such as Golden Currant, Blackcap Raspberry and Salmonberry or as a canopy over groundcover like Salal or woodland Strawberry.